NirmalaAbothu/readme-generator-11.3.20/README.md

 ## Description:

-This applicaton uses node.js,fs,inquirer and util to prompt user to get details of the project and construct a readMe markdown and write the document to the README.me file.
+This applicaton uses node.js,fs,inquirer and util to prompt user to get details of the project and construct a readMe markdown and write the document to the README.md file.

 ## TableofContents